kylenguy3n/ManualTVShowTrackerApp/README.md

 - As a user, I would like to be able to remove or update ratings of a show or a show's season
 - As a user, I would like to remove shows from any of the lists I've assigned them to
 - As a user, I would like to reassign shows from one list to another

+## User Stories (Realized)
+- As a user, I want to be able to add an arbitrary number of shows to one of these television lists: 'Plan to Watch', 'Currently Watching', 'Completed', and 'Favourite Shows'.
+- As a user, I want to be able to remove an existing show from one of the television lists
+- As a user, I want to view the shows added to the television lists
+- As a user, I want to set a rating for a show in one of the television lists